MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-4--Introducing-Cucumber-0c64.md

 The create-new-game code in the Sinatra app should do the following:

-* Call the HangpersonGame class method `get_random_word`
+* Call the WordGame class method `get_random_word`
-* Create a new instance of HangpersonGame using that word
+* Create a new instance of WordGame using that word
 * Redirect the browser to the `show` action

 View how these steps are actualized in the app.rb file under the `post /create do` route.